A Tradies' Guide To Managing Vehicle Expenses

 Keeping track of logbooks and kilometers travelled is a painful but necessary evil for the tax department.
 Make sure you and your workers know the ins and outs of what they can claim and what they can’t.
 And no matter how much they argue, speeding fines are definitely NOT tax deductible.

-If you’d like to discuss GPS tracking or would like more information about managing vehicle expenses for your business, contact Fleetdynamics today.
+If you’d like to discuss GPS tracking or would like more information about managing vehicle expenses for your business contact Fleetcare on 1300 655 170.

 Back to previous page